khsamonte/blog/markdown/japanese/first-year-studying-japanese.md

 ・**Technology has immensely facilitated the study of languages**, and we are very fortunate to be living in modern times.
 Take the time to learn how to use them as early as possible.
 And with the dawn of AI, there has never been a better time to learn a new language.

-・**I initially thought I would never attain my current level of fluency in English.** I thought of myself as an eloquent writer during my formative years, but my pieces were quite unnatural since I hardly spoke the language.
+・**I initially thought I would never attain my current level of fluency in English.** This keeps me optimistic that I will eventually acquire Japanese.
+While yes, I thought of myself as an eloquent writer during my formative years, my writing pieces during that time were quite unnatural since I hardly spoke the language.
 I learned how to write much more organically by speaking a lot more - it's true when they say that anybody who can talk can also write.

 ・**The phonetics of Japanese and Tagalog are very similar** since they are both _syllable-timed_ languages, whereas English is a _stress-timed_ language, so its pronunciation was much easier to digest for me.